-- Net assets include all assets of ASG, except for fiduciary funds held for the benefit of others.
-It is measured as the difference between total assets, including capital assets, and total liabilities, including longterm debt. - For the year ended September 30, 2006, total net assets increased by \$5.1 million or 2.3% from the prior year.
-Governmental activities (GA) net assets increased by \$3.8 million, while business-type activities (BTA) increased by \$1.3 million.
-This overall increase is the result of earning more revenue than expenses incurred in the fiscal year.
+Net assets include all assets of ASG, except for fiduciary funds held for the benefit of others.
+It is measured as the difference between total assets, including capital assets, and total liabilities, including longterm debt.

+For the year ended September 30, 2007, total net assets increased by \$14.3 million or 6.4% from the prior year.
+Governmental activities (GA) net assets increased by \$6.3 million, while business-type activities (BTA) increased by \$7.9 million.
+This overall increase is the result of earning more revenue than expenses incurred in the fiscal year, including capital grants.
 This continues a trend of increases in net assets in each year since these ratios began in the 2001-2002 fiscal year.